 Every great party starts with an eye-catching invitation.
 What makes an invite more exciting is having a treat or themed trinket attached.
-Wouldn’t the new Hershey’s Kisses Birthday Cake Candies be perfect?
+We attached little candies.
 Brightly colored foil wraps and a taste of birthday cake with a satisfying crunch would be a super attention grabber for any birthday invite.
-It’s easy to create Birthday parties with Hersheys.
+It’s easy to create.

 As far as decorations, a silly monster theme just has to look like fun!
 Stick with a favorite color duo or incorporate every bright you can get your hands on.
 Whether you color block or mix ‘em up, don’t forget to include interesting texture.

 That might mean using faux fur instead of a tablecloth, featuring a shaggy fabric strip monster decoration and having a bushy papier mâché monster piñata.

 And don’t forget the googly eyes!
 Googly eyes can transform just about anything into party décor.
 Balloons, cups, plates, water bottles, chair backs, silverware wraps and even birthday cake can all get the monster treatment.

 Arrange desserts, treats and possibly the beverages in this area.
 Stack wrapped boxes, crates or interesting containers and top them with your desserts.
 Guests will be thrilled!